-- Be charged £250 on the first occasion and £500 for any subsequent tampering - Be charged the cost of calling out the engineers to either repair or confirm the detector is working. - Be grounded for one week in the evening and at weekends. - Be given a final warning and may be asked to leave the boarding house and/or the College if there is a repeat of this behavior.
+- Be charged £250 on the first occasion and £500 for any subsequent tampering - Be charged the cost of calling out the engineers to either repair or confirm the detector is working. - Have very tight restricted curfew for one week. - Be given a final warning and may be asked to leave the boarding house and/or the College if there is a repeat of this behaviour.
 Any, and all fees which may remain outstanding are still due, including those for the term in which the expulsion has occurred: no fees will be refunded.